RoadieHQ/marketing-site/content/docs/getting-started/technical-documentation/index.md

 We can use the `catalog-info.yaml` file of our component to tell Backstage where to find the documentation.

 To do this, add the `backstage.io/techdocs-ref` annotation to the list of annotations.
-The value of the annotation should be composed of
+The value of the annotation should be composed of:

 1. The `url:` prefix to tell Backstage to parse this value as a URL.
 2. The path to the root of the component on GitHub.